Shadows in the Rising Sun: On Naoya Inoue-Junto Nakatani

 Instead, it was a beginning; a confirmation that expectations needed to be calibrated to an unmatched ambition, an unparalleled talent.
 Naoya Inoue’s demolition of Fulton did more than unify the super bantamweight division—it rendered its remains irrelevant.
 Because if Fulton had nothing for “The Monster,” what 122-pound fighter did?

 Not Marlon Tapales or Luis Nery, who earned their pounds of flesh proudly before being heaped on the pile of shattered aspirants.
 Not TJ Doheny, not Ye Joon Kim.
 You could run a charitable finger down the list of super bantamweights—better: start at the bottom and work up!—and find nothing but underdogs, placeholders in an extraneous series, their rankings applying only to each other, not to the fighter in whose shadow they toiled.
-For Inoue, Fulton should have marked the beginning of a new assault, added pounds and a fresh invasion, one that would have spared the fighters that “The Monster” bypassed a visit to the shadow realm—and done them the further kindness of letting each of these overlooked challengers pretend that Inoue’s avoidance of those lingering (and middling) threats was the source of his preservation.
+For Inoue, Fulton should have marked the beginning of a new assault, added pounds and a fresh invasion, one that would have spared the fighters that “The Monster” bypassed a visit to the shadow realm—and done them the further kindness of letting each overlooked challenger pretend that Inoue’s avoidance of those lingering (and middling) threats was the source of his preservation.

 Heading into Sunday, and Inoue’s return to the US, where he would face Ramon Cardenas from the T-Mobile Arena in Las Vegas, had expectations changed?